-29-year-old NYC single mommy; Three time Columbia University Alumna (BA in Psychology; MA and EdM in Psychological Counseling); Educator by day, Freelance Writer/Blogger by night; Stylista at heart; My life is filled with all things pink (and purple), except for the one bit of blue -- my rambunctious 5.5-year-old son; Perfect combo of sweet, chic, and edgy!
+NYC single mommy; Three time Columbia University Alumna (BA in Psychology; MA and EdM in Psychological Counseling); Educator and Adjunct Professor by day, Freelance Writer/Lifestyle Blogger by night; Stylista at heart; Kids fashion is my thing.
+My life is filled with all things pink (and purple), except for the one bit of blue -- my rambunctious 7-year-old son; Perfect combo of sweet, chic, edgy, and badass.
+Small gal with big dreams and determined to #walkbyfaith

 This turning 28-years-old at the end of this month is doing something to me.
 Not in the oh-my-goodness-I'm-getting-old kind of way.
 More in the I'm-grown-and-FEEL-more-like-a-grown-up kind of way.
 I feel like I can make my own decisions (something that I've been doing for a long, long time) and not have to second guess myself because I'm afraid of what others might think about said decision (something that I have not been doing consistently for a long, long time).